Report to Trading Standards

 How to report a trader to Trading Standards

-Call the Citizens Advice consumer helpline and tell them you want to report a trader to Trading Standards.
-The consumer helpline will assess your problem and pass it on to Trading Standards if it's appropriate.
+Contact the consumer service and tell them you want to report a trader to Trading Standards.
+The consumer service will assess your problem and pass it on to Trading Standards if it's appropriate.